dansarno/p5-pandemic-simulation/README.md

 Members of the population are represented as dots bouncing around on a 2d plane with random speeds and directions.
-Each person has a radius within which infection can travel if one person is susceptible and the other person is infected.
-A person remains infected for between 100 and 140 frames after which they have recovered and can no longer be a vector of infection.
+Each person has a radius within which infection can travel if one person is susceptible 🔵 and the other person is infected 🟠.
+A person remains infected for between 100 and 140 frames after which they have recovered 🟣 and can no longer be a vector of infection.

 A simulation like this lends itself well to the object-orientated programming model, with members of the population, the population